gasampaiosouza/python-recursion/README.md

 ### How can we fix this with Python?

 To solve this we have to cache the values, so the function doesn't have to do it for us.
-To help us we have a builtin Python tool that's called [functools](https://docs.python.org/3/library/functools.html), and it has a lot of things inside it, we're going to use only one called [lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache).
+To help us we have a builtin Python tool that's called [functools](https://docs.python.org/3/library/functools.html), and it has a lot of things inside of it, we're going to use only one called [lru_cache](https://docs.python.org/3/library/functools.html#functools.lru_cache).
 It basically caches all the function results for us.

 #### How to use